 National Patriotic Instructor-Harold E. Arnold, Rhode Island.

 National Chaplain-Louis T. Story, California.

 National Counselor-I talked this matter over thoroughly with Past Commander-in-Chief Locke, and asked him to be the Counselor; and asked his advice on the Committee on Congressional Charter.
-Since the G.A.R. his having project has been successfully adopted, I feel the next important program for us is the Congressional Charter.
+Since the G.A.R.
+Highway project has been successfully adopted, I feel the next important program for us is the Congressional Charter.
 Now, that we have a Republican Administration in Washington, we ought to be able to get something accomplished; and I feel that we should have the advice of Brother Locke on this program.
-I am appointing a Chairman of the Committee on Congressional Charter, and I would like to add to the committee personnel Repuber Locke the National Counciler.
-Brother Locke, the National Counselor.
+I am appointing a Chairman of the Committee personnel Brother Locke, the National Counselor.

-National Chief of Staff-John II.
-Runkle, Pennsylvania.
+National Chief of Staff-John H. Runkle, Pennsylvania.